Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 The Windows Firewall configuration profile was then assigned to GRP-Intune-Test-Devices.
 Intune reported successful deployment for both devices.
 <img width="1052" height="427" alt="Windows Firewall settings lab 3 settings" src="https://github.com/user-attachments/assets/fddb3067-f433-46e0-afac-ccffc99fc3c6" />

 **Expected result → Passed**

 ## Test 4 - Verify that the configured settings are applied.

 ### Endpoint verification

+The configuration was verified on WIN11-INTUNE-02 using PowerShell.

-Baseline configuration: The Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured.
+Baseline configuration: The Windows Defender Firewall was enabled for all network profiles, while the default inbound and outbound actions were not explicitly configured as can be seen below.

 ```powershell
 PS C:\WINDOWS\system32> Get-NetFirewallProfile | Select-Object Name, Enabled, DefaultInboundAction, DefaultOutboundAction